 How to Weigh a T-Shirt Accurately

-When I first started, I had to learn how to measure t- shirt fabric weight presto.
+When I first started, I had to learn how to measure t-shirt fabric weight quickly.
 I use a kitchen scale for ounces or grams.
-To get GSM, I cut a 10×10 cm square, weigh it, also multiply by 100.
+To get GSM, I cut a 10×10 cm square, weigh it, then multiply by 100.

-frequently, I check the marker for what does GSM mean in t- shirts.
+Often, I check the label for what does GSM means in t-shirts.
 Some brands include GSM info, which helps me avoid guesswork when choosing blanks.

 Global Weight Conversions for T-Shirts